jeffasante/quantum-neurogenesis/README.md

-# quantum-neurogenesis-
+# quantum-neurogenesis

 Interest.
 Going naive on this.
-Minimal.# quantum-neurogenesis-
+Minimal.